Project Summary

 Implications

-In this study we demonstrated that AMR is a very widespread phenomenon and that similar levels of ARB and ARG can be obtained from human, cattle and swine waste.
-In addition, several ARG were detected in the low‐impact environment samples in spite of the fact that reservoir populations (generic E. coli and enterococci) in those environments were low.
+In this study it was demonstrated that AMR is a very widespread phenomenon, and that similar levels of ARB and ARG can be obtained from human, cattle, and swine waste.
+In addition, several ARG were detected in the low‐impact environment samples in spite of the fact that reservoir populations (generic E. coli and Enterococci) in those environments were low.
 This data shows that animal agriculture impacts the spread of AMR at the same level or possibly less than the materials released from municipal wastewater treatment plants.

 2013-antibiotic-resistance-by-source-figure-01_11-21-2020-94.jpg